LordShen2109/farmingassistant/README.md

 - 🌱 **Best Farming Practices**
   Get AI-curated tips for sustainable farming, low-cost soil testing methods, and organic pest control.

+- 🌘 **Dark Mode Support**
+  CropXpert supports a clean and user-friendly dark mode for better accessibility and visual comfort.

+- 🔐 **Authentication with Login/Register**
+  Users can register and log in securely.
+Authentication and user data are managed using PostgreSQL.

 - 🤖 **All AI-Powered with Gemini API**
   Every suggestion is generated using intelligent prompts through Google's Gemini API on the free tier.